Flock of Doves in a Field Banner image

 CENTRAL KENTUCKY

 T.N.
-Sullivan WMA: From Frankfort, take U.S. 127 north for 4.1 miles to a right onto Steele Branch Rd and proceed to the “T” intersection with Owenton Rd.
-Turn left and travel 0.4 miles to a right onto KY 1262 (Sullivan Lane) for 0.75 miles to WMA.
-Follow signs to the field.
+Sullivan WMA: From Frankfort, take U.S. 127 north for 4.1 miles to a right onto Steele Branch Rd. and proceed to the “T” (Owenton Rd).
+Turn left and travel 0.4 mile to a right onto KY 1262 (Sullivan Lane) for 0.75. mile to WMA.
+Follow signs to field.

 Curtis Gates Lloyd WMA: Two fields.
 Take the Crittenden exit from I-75.
 Follow U.S. 25 south to KY 491.
 Turn left across railroad tracks and take an immediate right onto Wildlife Rd.